 Ease of Access

 Cannabis is legal for adults (18+), but like many controlled substances, there are negative health effects.
-Be informed on how to lower the risk of these negative effects, if you choose to use.
+Canada's Lower-Risk Cannabis Use Guidelines will help you stay informed on how to lower the risk of these negative effects, if you choose to use.

 There are some people who should not use cannabis.
 These include those with a personal or family history of psychosis or substance abuse disorders